hgot07/openwrt-passpoint/sta/README.md

 It is recommended to configure a WPA2/WPA3 Enterprise (client mode) network first, and then add the iw_* parameters.
 Any dummy SSID may be set.

-The following parameters, originally for EAP-TTLS and EAP-TLS, will also be used in the interworking.
+The following parameters, originally for EAP-TTLS and EAP-TLS, will also be used with the interworking.
 - option identity '\<User-Name\>'
 - option password '\<Password\>'
 - option eap_type 'ttls' or 'tls'